-In alignment with the Land Grant mission of the West Virginia University (WVU) School of Nursing, we are committed to fostering a culture of community engagement and service among our students.
+In alignment with the Land Grant mission of the WVU SON, we are committed to fostering a culture of community engagement and service among our students.
 Our mission underscores the importance of contributing positively to the well-being of the communities we serve, a commitment that is integral to the development of compassionate and competent nursing professionals.